 - For some reason, a group of monks passes by the house in Oku-sama wa Mahou Shoujo awfully often.

-- In Eyeshield 21, there's a trio of superfangirls who can be seen in the stands whenever singer/model Sakuraba is expected to play.
-Sakuraba had a lot of fans, but those three stuck by him after he was sidelined by injury.
-Of the three, the most notable is a short chubby girl with pigtails, who first appeared nearly falling down some stairs and being saved by Shin.
+- In Eyeshield 21, there's a trio of super-fangirls who can be seen in the stands whenever singer/model Haruto Sakuraba is expected to play.
+Sakuraba had a lot of fans, but those three stuck by him even after he quit modeling and remade himself as a serious athlete.
+Of the three, the most notable is a short chubby girl with pigtails who faints every time she sees Sakuraba.

 - The French comic Astérix features a band of pirates (who themselves are caricatures of characters from the Belgian comic Redbeard) who kept getting their ship wrecked whenever they ran into Asterix.